 But, and this is very important, this change in worth and inclusion came about because of our human Hubris, our PRIDE.
-It wasn't because society considered them made in the image of God - because our society doesn't believe humanity is made in the image of God.

-Our society is humanistic, our hubris comes from a deep seated belief and determination and that we can make ourselves in our own image.
+Our society is humanistic, our hubris comes from a deep seated belief and determination and that we can make, or remake ourselves in our own image, or whatever image we believe to best reflect our identity.